SCHEDULE A CALL TODAY TO LEARN MORE

 potential tax benefits example

-How Investing in Oil & Gas Can Help Investors Lower their Tax Burden
+How Investing in Oil & Gas Can Help Investors Lower their Overall Tax Burden

 Additionally, some tax credits are available that allow individuals who invest in new oil exploration or other similar projects to receive a credit against their income tax liabilities.

-In addition, special provisions in the U.S. tax code allow investors in Oil and Gas ventures to exclude a portion of their profits from taxation when certain conditions are met.
+Special provisions in the U.S. tax code allow investors in certain Oil and Gas ventures to exclude a portion of their profits from taxation when certain conditions are met.

 Consult your tax advisor for more detailed information.